openneuropet/PET2BIDS/README.md

 ### matlab

-This is where the matlab code lives - simply add the folder your Matlab path to start using the different functions.
+Under the /matlab folder, you will find the source code to use - simply add that folder your Matlab(R) path to start using the different functions.

 ### pypet2bids

-This is where the python library lives.
+Under the /pypet2bids folder,  you will find the source code to use - follow the installation instruction in /pypet2bids/pypet2bids/README.md.

 ### spreadsheet_conversion

-This folder contains spreadsheets templates and examples of metedata and matlab and python code to convert tehm to json files.
+This folder contains spreadsheets templates and examples of metadata and matlab and python code to convert them to json files.
+Often, metadata such as Frame durations, InjectedRadioactivity, etc are stored in spreadsheets and we have made those function to create json files automatically for 1 or many subjects at once to go with the nifti imaging data.
+Note, we also have conversion for pmod files (also spreadsheets) allowing to export to blood.tsv files.

 ### metadata